 King's Day in Rotterdam - Festivals, parties, chillout areas

-The vibrant spirit of King's Day (Koningsdag) comes to life in Rotterdam on 27th April.
+HAPPENING 26 April 2025 | The vibrant spirit of King's Day (Koningsdag) comes to life in Rotterdam.
 The historic celebration of the Dutch monarch's birthday is marked by a range of exciting events, including a royal walking route, performances, and activities throughout the city.

 On King's Day, you can party everywhere in the city.
 Every bar and club will be open and offer a nice day or evening filled with activities and live performances.
 In other words, you don't need to go to a major festival, as the atmosphere is best experienced in the city streets and its brown bars.
 Moreover, every town square and shopping street will be transformed into flea markets, where anybody can set up a table with goods for sale.
 Be sure to arrive early if you want to find vintage gems.